Jump to content

 Problem

-The trouble with that solution is that it packages your workflow as it is.
-Most of the time that won’t be a problem, but it becomes one when you have Workflow Environment Variables with “Don't Export” activated.
-Alfred knows not to save the value of those variables when exporting your workflow, but your zipping utility does not.
-Because of that, if you want to package your workflow yourself you need to set those variables (and only those) to empty values.
+The trouble with that solution is that it packages your workflow as is.
+Most of the time that won’t be a problem, but it becomes one when you have Workflow Environment Variables with “Don't Export” activated or have made local changed to your configuration.
+Alfred knows not to save the value of those variables or your custom configuration when exporting your workflow, but your zipping utility does not.
+Because of that, if you want to package your workflow yourself you need to set those variables (and only those) to empty values and exclude the prefs.plist file.

 Solution